| Title: | D-Score for Child Development |

 The gsed-naming convention is as follows.
 Position 1-3 codes the instrument, position 4-5 codes the domain, position 6 codes direct/caregiver/message, positions 7-9 is a item sequence number.

-A data.frame
+A data.frame with length(x) rows and

-four columns, named: instrument
+four columns, named: instrument, domain, mode,

-and number
+and number.

 Stef van Buuren